 top of page

 Romantic relationships are among some of the most impactful social relationships we have during our lifetimes.
-The EROS lab aims to advance theory and generate novel insights into three broad relationship problems that people face when seeking or in a relationship:
+We aim to advance theory on and generate novel insights into three broad relationship challenges that people face with romantic relationships:

 couple-happy_gettyimages.jpg